kexiZeroing/FE-Learning-notes/README.md

 - `demo/` are common FE concepts or basic components implemented in vanilla JS.

-- `doc/TIL.md` is updated by bullet points with several sentences notes mostly for web development.

-- `doc/FE_basic_notes` is the learning notes written in 2015 used for interview preparation at that time which is in pure `.txt` format.

 - `doc/` are markdown files for future reference which are not suitable to be placed in the `knowledge` directory.

+- `doc/TIL.md` is organized and updated by bullet points with several sentences notes mostly for web development.

+- `doc/FE_basic_notes` is the learning notes written in 2015 used for interview preparation at that time, which is in pure `.txt` format.
+It's written in Chinese and I want to keep it here for memory's sake, and this is the only Chinese document in this repo.

-- `knowledge/` can be used for learning or reviewing.
+- `knowledge/` are classified and detailed documents used for learning or reviewing.